ederglz/pull-on-cd/README.md

 We all know how paintful can be to make changes and when you're gonna push your changes and it says you are behind, and the merge problesm eww 🤢

  So I made this little script to make pull everytime you "cd" to a git repository.
+Just add it to your .bashrc, re-start the terminal or run . ~/.bashrc

  Any sugestions?
 	-Open an issue or make a PR ❤️